-In fixed frequency continuous conduction mode, the internal oscillator determines the start of the next converter stroke.
+In fixed frequency continuous conduction mode, which can be activated by grounding pin DEM, the internal oscillator determines the start of the next converter stroke.

 In both operating modes, a cycle skipping mode is activated at very low power (standby) levels.